oicr-gsi/shesmu/language.md

 to leave `Dump` clauses in production systems without configuring them and without a performance penalty.

+For convenience, all variables can be dumped in alphabetical order:

+    Olive
+      Where workflow == "BamQC 2.7+"
+      Dump All To some_file
+      Run fastqc With
+        memory = 4Gi,
+        input = path;

 Since life revolves around inevitably bad data, it's nice to be able to filter out data, similar to `Where`, but collect information about the rejection via monitoring or dumping.
 The `Reject` clause does this: